morpheus65535/bazarr/README.md

 # bazarr
-Bazarr is a companion application to Sonarr.
+Bazarr is a companion application to Sonarr and Radarr.
 It manage and download subtitles based on your requirements.
-You defined your preferences by TV show and Bazarr take care of everything for you.
+You defined your preferences by TV show and movies and Bazarr take care of everything for you.

 # Status
 [![Build status](https://travis-ci.org/morpheus65535/bazarr.svg?branch=master)](https://travis-ci.org/morpheus65535/bazarr)